1992 Miami Hurricanes football team

 The 1992 Miami Hurricanes football team represented the University of Miami during the 1992 NCAA Division I-A football season.
 It was the Hurricanes' 67th season of football and second as a member of the Big East Conference.
 The Hurricanes were led by fourth-year head coach Dennis Erickson and played their home games at the Orange Bowl.
 They finished the season 11–1 overall and 4–0 in the Big East while playing a partial conference schedule.
 They were invited to the Sugar Bowl, which served as the Bowl Coalition National Championship Game, where they lost to Alabama, 34–13.

+Miami quarterback Gino Torretta was awarded the Heisman Trophy as college football's most outstanding player.